-Penal Code 92 PC is the California statute that makes it a crime for a person to bribe a judge, juror, or any person authorized to hear a legal matter.
-A violation of this law is a felony offense that can lead to a state prison term.
+Penal Code 92 PC is the California statute that makes it a crime for a person to bribe a judge, juror, or any person authorized to hear and determine a legal matter.
+A violation of this law is a felony offense punishable by up to 4 years in jail or state prison.

 The language of PC 92 states that, “every person who gives or offers to give a bribe to any judicial officer, juror, referee, arbitrator, or umpire, or to any person who may be authorized by law to hear or determine any question or controversy, with intent to influence his vote, opinion, or decision…is punishable by imprisonment in the state prison for two, three or four years.”

 Examples of illegal acts

 - giving a judge $1,000 to acquit a defendant in a jury trial.

 - depositing $5,000 in a juror’s bank account in turn for a guilty vote in a civil proceeding.